Azure/azure-sdk-for-js/sdk/storage/storage-file-share/MigrationGuide.md

 There were several areas of consistent feedback expressed across the Azure client library ecosystem.
 One of the most important is that the client libraries for different Azure services have not had a consistent approach to organization, naming, and API structure.
 Additionally, many developers have felt that the learning curve was difficult, and the APIs did not offer a good, approachable, and consistent onboarding story for those learning Azure or exploring a specific Azure service.

 To improve the development experience across Azure services, a set of uniform [design guidelines](https://azure.github.io/azure-sdk/general_introduction.html) was created for all languages to drive a consistent experience with established API patterns for all services.
 A set of [TypeScript & JavaScript Guidelines](https://azure.github.io/azure-sdk/typescript_introduction.html) was also introduced to ensure that TypeScript clients have a natural and idiomatic feel with respect to the TypeScript and JavaScript ecosystems.
-The new `@azure/storage-file-share` follows these guidelines.
+The new `@azure/storage-file-share` client library follows these guidelines.

 ### Cross Service SDK improvements

-The modern `@azure/storage-file-share` client library also provides the ability to share in some of the cross-service improvements made to the Azure development experience, such as
+The modern `@azure/storage-file-share` client library is also benefited from the cross-service improvements made to the Azure development experience, such as

 - A unified logging and diagnostics pipeline offering a common view of the activities across each of the client libraries
 - Use of promises rather than callbacks for a simplified programming experience